AnGe4601/DinnAR/README.md

 - Planned to enable camera and location permissions, but have not reached that stage of development yet.
 This will be completed for the beta release.
 - Planned to include actual menus and coupons, but did not have the sample data.
 Will be populated for beta release
 - Planned to use scroll views to scroll through recommendations.
 Will implement during beta release once we have more data to work with
+- Planned to fully develop the map and AR feature at the next release
+- Adapted new UI Design provided by the designer